DEM0NAssissan7/desktop-icons-neo/README.md

 It's possible to read more information in the Meson docs to tweak the configuration if needed.

+## Install from the AUR

+Arch-Linux users can install the extension with the [gnome-shell-extension-desktop-icons-neo AUR package](https://aur.archlinux.org/packages/gnome-shell-extension-desktop-icons-neo).

 ## Export extension ZIP file for extensions.gnome.org

 To create a ZIP file of the project certified for use on extensions.gnome.org, run: